fallen-fatalist/HackOnRails/README.md

         [another_station, distance_to_another_station] \
         ]
     * If there are other routes in the same station, these routes will be appended to routes list of station
+    * Eventually it was saved to graph.json file in json format